 If you still can’t find what you’re looking for, don’t hesitate to contact us or come and visit our boutiques.

 It can be difficult.
 “Finding the right fragrance is almost as hard as finding the right man,” complained Allure magazine.
 You may feel that there can be no logic in your choice of perfumes because your sense of smell is so emotional, but the fragrances you most enjoy will probably belong to just one or two of the fourteen different fragrance families.
 Like most good things, it takes a little effort to find a new perfume that is just right.

 Start by understanding the difference between the fragrance families.
-Read our Perfume Handbook: The Fragrance Wheel & Olfactory Families.
+Explore the Fragrance Wheel & Olfactory Families here.

 Preferably, no more than three at a time.
 Although you will find your sense of smell tires more quickly from similar fragrances than fragrances of very different character, you risk confusing your sense if you test more than three different scents at one time.

 Your physical make-up can have an impact, but there are many, many exceptions… This is a very broad rule-of-thumb… Blondes with fair skin may find they are happiest with rich florals, as their skin may have a tendency to dryness, and subtle/citrus fragrances will evaporate quickly.
 Brunettes often have medium/dark skin which tends to contain higher levels of natural oils, allowing scents to last longer; they may find orientals work well.
 Redheads tend to have fair and delicate skin, and sometimes this turns out to be incompatible with perfumes dominated by green notes.

 Blotters, also known as scent strips or mouillettes in French, are used by perfumers in the process of creation and by consumers in order to test a fragrance (as an alternative to applying it to one’s skin).